 Grotte Saint Martin, Dondon Haiti:

-Grotte Saint Martin is located on top of the mountains surrounded the city known as Dondon; and not far from the fort calls fort Moise.
-According to many Haitians this grotte is especially used in magical and sociocultural activities in the area.
+Grotte Saint Martin is located on top of the mountains surrounding the city known as Dondon; and not far from the fort calls fort Moise.
+According to many Haitians, this cave is especially used in magical and socio-cultural activities in the area.
 Many are those who believe in magic around the world, Haiti is no different.
-Every year, people from everywhere in and outside of Haiti come to Dondon to celebrate and even sometimes participate in those so called magical ceremonies.
-Many come to Dondon to request protection, fortune, etc. while others are requesting revenge and justice for wrong doing.
+Every year, people from everywhere in and outside of Haiti come to Dondon to celebrate and even sometimes participate in those so-called magical ceremonies.
+Many come to Dondon to request protection, fortune, etc. while others are requesting revenge and justice for wrongdoing.
 Those magical festivals usually take place on the 11th of November each year.
-So if you want to know more about Dondon festival we invite you to come explore on or around November 11.
-People are very nice and friendly and there will be local citizen ready to guide you to everywhere you wish to visit and there are hotels in or outside of Dondon like Cap Haitian, which is the main city for the whole north region.
+So if you want to know more about Dondon festival we invite you to come to explore on or around November 11.
+People are very nice and friendly and there will be local citizens ready to guide you everywhere you wish to visit and there are hotels in or outside of Dondon like Cap Haitian, which is the main city for the whole northern region.